 Organizations with non-profit (NP) status are eligible for a greater number of grants.
 Where the lists note grant availability for individuals, this could include IC founders’ groups or businesses.
 Those without NP designation indicate where we looked for foundations that don’t require non-profit status or other partnership to apply (see the note on partnership grants in the prior section).

-We’ve tried to not list the same grants in more than one list, so that grants that are local to a state or province will not also be found in the national grants.
-Likewise, if you are looking for affordable housing grants specifically for refugees, the grants for general affordable housing should not be included in that list.
+We’ve tried to not list the same foundations in more than one list, so that grants that are local to a state or province will not also be found in the national list.
+Likewise, if you are looking for affordable housing grants specifically for refugees, the foundations interested to fund general affordable housing should not be included in that list.

 Potentially Vulnerable Populations